conradakunga/Blog/_posts/2024-12-11-loading-using-application-settings.md

     var settings = provider.GetRequiredService<IOptions<APISettings>>().Value;
     // Set the base address with the configured settings client.BaseAddress = new Uri(settings.GitHubAPI);
-    // Set the user agent to be added by default to all requets client.DefaultRequestHeaders.Add("User-Agent", settings.UserAgent);
+    // Set the user agent to be added by default to all requests client.DefaultRequestHeaders.Add("User-Agent", settings.UserAgent);
 });
 ```